Proximal mediation analysis: Introduction

-If we are able to correctly separate the measured covariates into the different bucket types, confounding bias can be successfully removed in settings where standard analyses under a `no unmeasured confounding' assumption would fail. \citet{tchetgen2020introduction} extend the results in \cite{miao2018identifying} to settings with time-varying exposures and (potentially unmeasured) confounders.
-For estimation, they propose proximal g-computation, which is a generalisation of Robins' parametric g-computation algorithm \citep{robins_new_1986}.
-Proximal g-computation requires estimation of a so-called `confounding bridge' function, which can be understood as the transformation of the outcome-inducing proxy that reflects the effect of the confounder on the outcome. \citet{cui2020semiparametric} consider identification and inference for the average treatment effect under a nonparametric model for the observed data distribution.
-They obtain the efficient influence function, which requires estimation of a second confounding bridge function.
-Based on these results, they propose locally efficient, doubly robust estimators which are consistent so long as at least one of the confounding bridge models is correctly specified.
+If we are able to collect data on a sufficient number of proxies, confounding bias can sometimes be successfully removed in settings where standard analyses under a `no unmeasured confounding' assumption would fail.
+Building on results in \cite{kuroki2014measurement}, \citet{miao2018identifying} established nonparametric identification of the average treatment effect under a `double negative control design' (where both a negative control exposure and outcome are measured). \citet{tchetgen2020introduction} extend these results to settings with time-varying exposures and (potentially unmeasured) confounders.
+For estimation, they propose proximal g-computation, a generalisation of Robins' parametric g-computation algorithm \citep{robins_new_1986}.
+Under a proximal identification strategy, \citet{cui2020semiparametric} develop semiparametric inference for the average treatment effect.